rajendradanve/readwise/README.md

   - Used to check Python Code is PEP8 compliant.

 - [WAVE](https://wave.webaim.org/)
-  - Used to test accesibility of site.
+  - Used to test the accessibility of the site.

 # **Mongodb Database**
-Mongodb database for ReadWise website consist of mainly 6 collections as below.
+MongoDB database for ReadWise website consists of mainly 6 collections as below.

 - books
-  - Collection for all books data.
+  - Collection of all books data.
 - users
   - Collection for all registered users.
 - age_group